Remote work

 Have clear expectations

 Mentors and mentees should establish their expectations when starting a virtual mentorship.
 This is particularly important if the mentorship is transitioning from an in-person one to a virtual one.
-Discuss how often you will communicate or meet, what communication format to use, and availability.
+They should discuss how often they will communicate or meet, what communication format to use, and availability.

 Set goals

 As mentioned above, having goals is also a vital part of the virtual mentoring experience.
 Mentees should be transparent with their mentors about what they want to achieve during the mentorship.
-Help them identify what challenges they need to overcome and what milestones they want to reach.
+Mentors should help them identify what challenges they need to overcome and what milestones they want to reach.

 Then, the mentor and mentee can create a plan to accomplish these goals.
 It’s important to note that for the goals to be realized, there has to be an effective pairing.
 Together’s platform uses an algorithm that helps organizations pair their mentors and mentees based on aligned goals and skills.